Off-Campus Studies can help Geology students…

 - Ideally students should take the following gateway courses no later than the second year:

-- GEOL 110 The Physical Earth or GEOL 120 Geologic History of the Pacific Northwest or GEOL 125 Environmental Geology
+- GEOL 110 and 111 The Physical Earth or GEOL 120 and 121 Geologic History of the Pacific Northwest or GEOL 125 and 126 Environmental Geology

-- CHEM 125, CHEM 126 General Chemistry and CHEM 135 General Chemistry Lab 1, or CHEM 140 Advanced General Chemistry 1
+- CHEM 125 and 126 General Chemistry and CHEM 135 General Chemistry Lab 1, or CHEM 140 Advanced General Chemistry 1

 - GEOL 227 Sedimentology and Stratigraphy

-- In the third year, prior to studying abroad, students should take at least one of the following courses: GEOL 350 Geomorphology, GEOL 343 Minerals and the Nuclear Fuel Cycle, or GEOL 420 Structural Geology.
+- In the third year, prior to studying abroad, students should take at least one of the following courses: GEOL 350 Geomorphology or GEOL 420 Structural Geology.
 Of these, GEOL 420 is particularly useful for students intending to take GEOL 480 Field Mapping abroad.
 Ask your adviser about Whitman classes that might be particularly useful at the institution you plan to attend.

 Which requirements can Geology majors fulfill while off campus?